 Choice of pan and/or rack for roasting/Carving Fork + Knife: Invest in a roasting pan or even a large, deep cast iron skillet (if you’re strong) to cook your chicken (and many other things.)
 While you can cook chicken in the oven on a 1/2 sheet pan, you cannot make a sauce or braise poultry or meat.
 I do think sheet pans are lovely for roasting cut-up chicken, but for a whole chicken a roasting pan or similar is worth the investment and, with its sturdy two handles, is safer.
 Check thrift stores for bargains and skip the lightweight versions.
 I like chicken roasted right down in the pan and not in or on a rack; I think — at least at altitude — it’s easier to get them done and they then flavor the vegetables and provide for a tastier pan sauce.
 Other cooks insist the rack is helpful for crisping the skin all around the chicken.
 You can try it both ways and see what you think.
 Carving Fork/Knife: Yes, you need these.
 An inexpensive, but decent set is here.
 In a pinch, buy a large cooking fork and use your best big and sharp knife for carving.

 WINE: There is possibly nothing more versatile for pairing than a roast chicken.
-A lighter red is probably my favorite — something like a Pinot Noir, Beaujolais, Montepulciano, Merlot, Syrah…you choose.
+A lighter red is probably my favorite — something like a Pinot Noir, Beaujolais, Montepulciano, Merlot, Syrah, Côtes du Rhône…you choose.
+(I lean toward the Côtes du Rhône for this prep.)
 Chat up the clerk in the wine shop if that would help.
 If you’d like a white, your choices could run the gamut from a Chardonnay or White Burgundy to maybe a Viognier.
 Did I mention rosé?!
 It’s a favorite roast chicken pairing —– and don’t forget to drink rosés all year round.
 They’re inexpensive, short-lived, and should be drank quite cold in case that appeals.
 You might think, too, about how you’ve flavored the chicken and push the pairing in that direction.
 (Italian seasonings = Montepulciano, for example) Read up here.

 HOW LONG DOES IT TAKE TO ROAST A CHICKEN?
 HOW DO I KNOW IF IT’S DONE?
 Read up in this post.
 (P.S.
 Elevator version: Make sure your bird is thoroughly thawed and use a meat thermometer.)